 Aleisha has worked and volunteered in a number of positions throughout the years with the Support Group.
 She now runs the art and craft classes and provides a calm environment for the children of our youth groups.

-Nick joined our team to support children and young people to learn all things Tech.
-I think everyone in the youth group will agree that gaming is much better since he joined us.
+Shannon joined our team to support children and young people to learn all things Tech and everyone is eager to learn her animation skills.

 Jade is based at our Angus youth group at The Hub in Friockheim.
 She's studying to become a teacher and is helping us build the youth groups in Angus.
 The children absolutely love her.